medvedvvs/QwtWaterfall/README.md

 *Obeys (+/-)* Qt/Qwt styling of background widgets (rounded corners, for example).

-To compile, just edit project.pro and check the way to qwt config file *qwt.prf*, then
+To compile, just edit project.pro and check the path to qwt config file *qwt.prf*, then

  **qmake project.pro**